 - The FEC permitted Club for Growth to establish a political committee in order to engage solely in independent expenditures and to collect unlimited individual and corporate contributions for this purpose.

 FEC Advisory Opinion Number 2009-18: On behalf of Penske Truck Leasing Co., L.P., its general partner Penske Truck Leasing Corporation, and its separate segregated fund, Penske Truck Leasing Co., L.P.
-Political Action Committee.
+PAC.

 - The FEC permitted the disaffiliation of the Penske Truck Leasing Co., LP PAC and the General Electric Company PAC at the time the joint venture, Penske Truck Leasing Co., L.P., was restructured so that the Penske general and limited partners gained majority ownership of the partnership and majority control of the joint venture's management committee.